 Getting kicked in the cb: What ball shots really do to your body and how to recover safely

-A direct blow to the scrotum can cause anything from a painful bruise to internal bleeding or testicular rupture, and the nausea/abdominal pain happens because the testes share nerve pathways with the kidneys from fetal development.
+A direct blow to the scrotum can cause anything from a painful bruise to internal bleeding or testicular rupture, and the nausea/abdominal pain happens because the testes share nerve pathways with structures near the kidneys from fetal development.
 Here’s how to tell a simple contusion from a true emergency and what to do right away to recover safely.

 “The testicles and the kidneys share a common origin story in human development.
 Because they begin forming in the same area of the abdomen before descending, they remain wired to the same nerve pathways.
 That is why a direct trauma to the scrotum is felt acutely in the stomach rather than just at the point of impact.”